janakanuwan/web-page-design/webpack-example-react-1/STEPS.md

 3. Let's convert the early example to React code.
 	- Rename the `src/index.js` to `src/index.jsx`
 	- Change the entry point in `webpack.config.js` to support new file
-	- Add the 'jsx' to 'babel-loader'
+	- Enable Babel to support the 'jsx' files
 ```javascript
 module.exports = {